claudiajs/claudia/README.md

      * Allow `console.log` to pipe to CloudWatch
      * Add event sources with correct IAM privileges
      * Manage different versions for production, development and testing easier
-  * Automatically set up API Gateway APIs for commonly used scenarios, the way Javascript developers expect them to work:
+  * Automatically set up API Gateway resources the way Javascript developers expect them to work:
      * enable CORS for all endpoints (so you can call the APIs directly from a browser)
      * make query string, form post and request headers directly available (instead of having to specify API Gateway models and templates)
      * route errors to HTTP response code 500 (instead of the default 200 which breaks Promise-like request libraries)